PREMIUM WOOD SELECTIONS

 Recommended: clear coat, stain and clear coat

-1/4 Sawn White Oak has most of the same characteristics as Plain Sawn White Oak but is cut in a different way, perpendicular to the growth rings.
+1/4 sawn White Oak has most of the same characteristics as plain sawn White Oak but is cut in a different way, perpendicular to the growth rings.
 This cutting gives it distinct grain patterns, looking like medullary rays or flecks.
 It is not recommended for painting due to its coarse grain.

 Shown in: Natural